CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-pivotal-cloud-foundry.md

 2. **Locate the Blueprint in the Blueprint Library**

   Starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
 Search for "Pivotal Cloud Foundry" in the keyword search on the right side of the page.

+  > Note for access to this Blueprint during this early access period
+  > # Email noc@ctl.io

   <img src="../../images/pivotal_pcf/cluster_blueprint_tiles.png" style="border:0;max-width:250px;">